W427697/Discord-/docs/api/doc-block-canvas.md

 Type: `StoryProps['inline'] | StoryProps['height'] | StoryProps['autoplay']`

-Specify the props passed to the inner `Story` block.
+Specifies the props passed to the inner `Story` block.
 For more information, see the `Story` Doc Block [documentation](./doc-block-story.md).

 ### `withToolbar`